-The two Post Offices shall be responsible under the conditions fixed by Articles 26 to 32 hereafter for the loss of a Trade Charge parcel and for the abstraction of or damage to its contents.
+The two Post Offices shall be responsible under the conditions fixed by Articles 25 to 31 hereafter for the loss of a Cash-on-Delivery parcel and for the abstraction of or damage to its contents.

 Compensation in Case of Failure to Collect, or of Insufficient or Fraudulent Collection of Trade Charge.